Diana Krall: Career

 On May 5, 2017, Krall released her thirteenth album, Turn Up the Quiet, produced by Krall and Tommy LiPuma again.
 The album won a Juno Award as vocal jazz album of the year in 2018.

 On September 14, 2018, a joint album between Krall and Tony Bennett, Love Is Here to Stay, was released.
 The album features the song "Fascinating Rhythm", originally recorded by Bennett in 1949, which earned him a Guinness World Record for the "longest time between the release of an original recording and a re-recording of the same single by the same artist" — 68 years and 342 days.

 September 2020 brought the release of her sixteenth studio album, This Dream of You, named after Krall's rendition of the Bob Dylan song from his 2009 album Together Through Life.
 The album's dozen tracks were selected from over 30 unused recordings previously laid down by Krall with her longtime producer Tommy LiPuma before his death in 2017.
 The album was completed in May 2020 with production finished by Krall herself, and included the jazz standard "Autumn in New York" for which a video was created to raise awareness for New York Cares, the largest volunteer organization in New York City founded in 1987.

+Krall's companions on her 2024 tour were Sebastian Steinberg and Matt Chamberlain.

 Personal life

 Krall and British musician Elvis Costello were married on December 6, 2003, at Elton John's estate outside London.
 Their twin sons, Dexter Henry Lorcan and Frank Harlan James, were born December 6, 2006, in New York City.
+Krall's father-in-law was the singer Ross MacManus.

 Krall's mother died of multiple myeloma in 2002, within months of the deaths of Krall's mentors Ray Brown and Rosemary Clooney.